-Karting Suits are certified for world wide competition by the FIA/CIK.
+Many Karting Suits are certified for world wide competition by the FIA/CIK.
 The term for this certification is "homologation" or "homologated".
 The FIA is the same organization that sanctions numerous forms of motorsports, including Formula 1.
 The CIK, translated from French, stands for International Commission of Karting.
-Many American and Canadian tracks do not require the certification on the suit and some well known USA based suppliers such as K1 Race Gear have decided to forego the extra cost of a CIK/FIA patch in order to provide a more affordable product to the racer.
-Check with your track or organization for their requirements before purchasing and considering a reputable, well known manufacturer to ensure you are getting quality product if CIK/FIA proof is not mandatory.
+European kart racers must conform to the FIA/CIK rules, but a large number American and Canadian tracks do not require the certification on the suit.
+Therefore, some well known USA based suppliers such as K1 Race Gear and Zamp Racing have decided to construct their suits to FIA/CIK standards, but forego the extra cost of a FIA/CIK patch in order to provide a more affordable product to the racer.
+Check with your track or organization for their requirements before purchasing to confirm that FIA/CIK proof is not mandatory.

-Like many garments that we now wear, kart suits are mainly manufactured in developing countries.
-Approved factories in these countries are producing top quality products, however, some unscrupulous factions have occasionally released counterfeit suits and counterfeit FIA patches.
-The counterfeit suits may contain inferior materials, inferior construction and have not been submitted or passed any type of testing.
-To avoid being ripped off, beware of online auctions of new race gear from private sellers and purchase your karting suit from a reputable racing store that sells name brand products that you have heard of, such as Alpinestars, OMP, Puma, Sparco, K1 RaceGear, etc.
+Like many garments that we now wear, kart race suits are mainly manufactured in developing countries.
+Approved factories in these countries are producing top quality products, however, some unscrupulous factions have occasionally released counterfeit suits and/or counterfeit FIA patches.
+The counterfeit suits may contain inferior materials, inferior construction.
+To avoid being ripped off, beware of online auctions of new race gear from private sellers and purchase your karting suit from a reputable racing store that sells name brand products that you have heard of, such as Alpinestars, OMP, Puma, Sparco, K1 RaceGear, Zamp Racing etc.

 Karting Suit Construction Technical Guidelines

-White: The collar does not need to contain any type of abrasion resistant material, it only needs to be large enough to have the FIA homologation marking applied to certify approval.
+White: The collar does not need to contain any type of abrasion resistant material.

 Grey: All area coded in the grey color must be constructed from abrasion resistant type materials.
 No other materials are permitted in this boundary area.

 Yellow: The yellow coding covers the sleeve attachment.
-Basically, the seamed or threaded area of the sleeve attachment must be covered or overlapped by an abrasion resistant material.
+The seamed or threaded area of the sleeve attachment must be covered or overlapped by an abrasion resistant material.